 It was at the top of the food chain and ate anything in sight.
 Walking on two legs, Allosaurus weighed as much as 4 tons, so it could do what it liked.
 Although its head and body weren’t as large as the T.rex, this earlier ancestor was a top predator of its time.
 With its sharp serrated teeth, Allosaurus fed on Stegosaurus and other large plant-eating dinosaurs.

-It didn’t like its own kind much, and allosaurii often fought bitterly with each other.
-Because it wasn’t mad keen on hunting prey in groups it may have attacked large prey by ambush, hatcheting unlucky victims to death with its brutal upper jaws.
+It didn’t like its own kind much, and Allosaurii often fought bitterly with each other.
+Because it wasn’t particularly keen on hunting prey in groups it may have attacked large prey by ambush, hatcheting unlucky victims to death with its brutal upper jaws.

 - Famous for being famous